Our Focus Area Approach

 We will continue to develop new drug candidates for diseases with high unmet medical needs based on our expertise in each biology, modality, and technology that make up the Focus Area.
 What is particularly noteworthy is that the Focus Area Approach is not fixed, but continuously evolving by adapting its components to reflect the progress of research and development and the latest progress in science and technology.
 This will allow Astellas to develop its strengths while flexibly and efficiently identifying and realizing new drug discovery opportunities.

 In particular, Primary Focus is a specific focal point within our Focus Area Approach where a lead and follow-on projects show a clear R&D path with expected commercial feasibility.
-Based on criteria such as higher scientific validity and identification of leads and follow-on programs, we are currently working on five Primary Focus.
+Based on criteria such as higher scientific validity and identification of leads and follow-on programs, we are currently working on four Primary Focus.

 Based on a Focus Area approach, we concentrate our R&D investments on Primary Focus, and work to develop innovative treatments.
-These include Blindness & Regeneration, which offers new treatment options such as cell therapy for restoring and maintaining vision; ASIM Biology, which aims to treat allergies and autoimmune diseases; Mitochondria Biology, which tackles development of mitochondrial replacement therapy; Genetic Regulation, which works on making progress in gene therapy; and Immuno-Oncology, which works on discovering, developing and delivering the best inovative cancer medicines to patients.
+These include Blindness & Regeneration, which offers new treatment options such as cell therapy for restoring and maintaining vision; Mitochondria Biology, which tackles development of mitochondrial replacement therapy; Genetic Regulation, which works on making progress in gene therapy; and Immuno-Oncology, which works on discovering, developing and delivering the best innovative cancer medicines to patients.